NTV (Russia): Gazprom era (2001–present)

 On 14 April 2001, Gazprom took over NTV by force and brought in its own management team.
 Its director-general Yevgeniy Kiselyov was replaced by Boris Jordan.
 Many leading journalists, including Yevgeniy Kiselyov, Svetlana Sorokina, Viktor Shenderovich, Vladimir A. Kara-Murza, Dmitry Dibrov, left the company.
 Leonid Parfyonov and Tatyana Mitkova remained.
 Kiselyov's Itogi program was closed down, replaced by Parfyonov's Namedni.

-Citizens concerned by the threat to the freedom of speech in Russia argued that the financial pressure was inspired by the Vladimir Putin's government, which was often subject to NTV's criticism.
+Citizens concerned by the threat to the freedom of speech in Russia argued that the financial pressure was inspired by Vladimir Putin's government, which was often subject to criticism by NTV.
 Some tens of thousands of Russians rallied to the call of dissident NTV journalists in order to support the old NTV staff in April 2001.
 Within the next couple of years, two independent TV channels which absorbed the former NTV journalists, TV-6 and TVS, were also shut down.

-In January 2003, Boris Jordan was ousted as director general and replaced by Nikolay Senkevich, son of TV-presenter Yuri Senkevich from Channel One.
-A few days earlier he was also discharged from Media-Most director-general position, where he had replaced Alfred Kokh in October 2001.
-As insiders claimed, Jordan was sacked because NTV had carried a live translation of the culmination of the Moscow theater siege in October 2002 and had been too critical of the way authorities handled it.
+In January 2003, Boris Jordan was ousted as director general and replaced by Nikolay Senkevich, son of Channel One presenter Yuri Senkevich.
+A few days earlier he was also discharged from the director-general position of Media-Most, where he had replaced Alfred Kokh in October 2001.
+Insiders claimed that Jordan was sacked because NTV had carried a live translation of the culmination of the Moscow theater siege in October 2002 and had been too critical of the way authorities handled it.

-Since then, entertaining talk-shows have become more prominent on NTV, rather than political programmes.
-However, unlike other leading TV channels in Russia, NTV went on reporting on-the-fly about some opposition activities and government failures, including the conflagrating fire of the Moscow Manege on the day of the Russian presidential elections on 14 March 2004, and the assassination of the pro-Russian President of Chechnya Akhmad Kadyrov on Victory Day 9 May 2004.
+Since then, entertaining talk shows became more prominent on NTV, rather than political programmes.
+However, unlike other leading TV channels in Russia, NTV went on reporting on-the-fly about some opposition activities and government failures, including the conflagrating fire of the Moscow Manege on the day of the Russian presidential elections on 14 March 2004, and the assassination of the pro-Russian President of Chechnya Akhmad Kadyrov on Victory Day, 9 May 2004.

 On 1 June 2004, Leonid Parfyonov, one of the last leading journalists from the old NTV staff who remained, and who was still critical of the government, was ousted from the channel, and his weekly news commentary programme Namedni was taken off the air.
 Its last announced episode never aired.
 Shortly before this, Parfyonov had been forbidden to present an interview with Malika Yandarbieva, widow of Chechen rebel leader Zelimkhan Yandarbiev.
-Zelimkhan Yandarbiev had been assassinated in exile in Qatar earlier that year.
+Yandarbiev had been assassinated in exile in Qatar earlier that year.
 Parfyonov had shared this decision with the public on 31 May.

 On 5 July 2004, Senkevich was replaced by Vladimir Kulistikov (b.
 1952) as director general of NTV.
 Tamara Gavrilova, formerly a fellow student with Vladimir Putin at Leningrad State University, was appointed deputy director general.

 Soon the political programmes Freedom of Speech hosted by Savik Shuster (Shuster works in Ukraine since 2005), Personal Contribution hosted by Aleksandr Gerasimov, and Red Arrow were closed down.